CBD: benefits, dosage, contraindications

 Schizophrenia ✪✪✪✪✪

-A small clinical trial in patients with acute paranoid schizophrenia or schizophreniform psychosis shows that taking 400 mg of CBD four times a day for 4 weeks modestly improves psychotic symptoms and cognition compared to baseline and does not appear to be better than taking the antipsychotic amisulpride.
-Another small clinical trial in patients with schizophrenia shows that adding 1000 mg of CBD per day (as 10 ml of a 100 mg/ml solution) for 6 weeks to standard treatment modestly improves positive symptoms and well-being compared to adding a placebo to standard treatment.
+A small clinical trial in patients with acute paranoid schizophrenia or schizophreniform psychosis shows that taking 400 mg of CBD four times a day for 4 weeks modestly improves psychotic symptoms and cognition compared with baseline and does not appear to be better than taking the antipsychotic amisulpride.
+Another small clinical trial in patients with schizophrenia shows that adding 1000 mg of CBD per day (as 10 ml of a 100 mg/ml solution) for 6 weeks to standard treatment modestly improves positive symptoms and well-being compared with adding a placebo to standard treatment.

 Posologie